DataDog/hiring-engineers/answers.md

 ![hostname](screenshots/1.5.change-hostname-vagrant.png)

-### Create a new Datadog account.
+## Create a new Datadog account.

 * Use your browser and open https://www.datadoghq.com/ and create a new account
-* After siging up, your new Datadog home page may appear like below:
+* After signing up, your new Datadog home page will appear like below:
+* Datadog provides a 14 day trial to evaluate the product.
+This should be ample amount of time to perform this excercise.

 ![new-dd-account](screenshots/1.6.new.dd.account.png)